-Ugh, our apartment gets super dusty/sooty.
-Because we’re on a fairly busy street, the majority of the dust around our place is actually outside grime, gross!
+Anybody else constantly battling against dust?
+Because I’m on a fairly busy street, the majority of the dust around my place is actually outside grime, gross!
 Once a month, I wipe leaves with a damp sponge to get it all off.
 I love these natural sponges.

 I have been lucky enough that my plants grow year-round, without needing fertilizer, but I’ve opted for a small amount in the spring just to see if it’ll supercharge them.
 If your plants are growing slower than you’d like, test your fertilizer during growing seasons – spring and summer.

 This one is an on-a-need basis.
-If your plants are starting to outgrow their pots, move them into one that gives them a little bit more space.
-I like to go up one size at a time so they have more space, but don’t get lost.
+If your plants are starting to outgrow their planters, move them into one that gives them a little bit more space to grow.
+How do you know if your plants are outgrowing their pots?
+A few signs include: